ippontech/blog-usa/posts/how-to-efficiently-use-jhipster-in-your-company.md

 Creating a JHipster module is an easy way to simplify your microservice generation, especially if your microservice uses the same configuration.
 Since it is a module, it's very easy to add functionalities and meet your needs.

-Here is my [Github repository](https://github.com/ippontech/generator-jhipster-company-api) with the module used in this blog.
+Here is my [GitHub repository](https://github.com/ippontech/generator-jhipster-company-api) with the module used in this blog.
 Feel free to fork it and make changes to match your company requirements!